yPhil-gh/microlabel/README.md

 Ooptional config
 ------

-    - Drop an image whose filename begins with `bg-` to make a background for this album's page
+- Drop an image whose filename begins with *bg-* to make a background for this album's page
-    - Put a info.xml with the following syntax :
+- Put a *info.xml* with the following syntax in each album's directory

 ```
  <?xml version="1.0" encoding="ISO-8859-1"?>